Daisy chain mode using SonicWall Switches

 A firewall can be connected to one switch, which in turn can be connected to another switch in daisy chain mode.

-Using SonicWall Switches Daisy Chain mode supports up to four switches in three different configurations.
+Using SonicWall Switches Daisy Chain mode supports up to eight switches in three different configurations.

 This article explains how to integrate the firewall with the extended switches in daisy chain mode.